 Keep your knees slightly bent, as locking them can stress the joints.

 Variations of Seated Rows

 Seated row workouts can be performed in different ways to meet your needs and goals.
 You have to start with light weights if you are a beginner.
 As your body adapts, you will be able to add more weight.
 There is a lot of variation while doing this exercise.

 In one arm cable row, swap out the V-grip for a handle, you can hold this in one hand to encourage your body to do all the work.
 This helps to ensure that your stronger side is not doing the bulk of work which will entrench strength imbalances in the body.

-- You must pull the handle below your navel, do not allow your torso to rotate and then allow the handle to come to the starting position.
+- Do not allow your torso to rotate, and then allow the handle to come to the starting position.

 - Resisting the rotation in this exercise will work your core harder than in the two-arm cable row.

 Seated face pull

 Seated face pull is another cable machine exercise that will bulk up shoulders and back.
 This exercise is performed while standing but the seated version of this exercise helps you to do this exercise with more weight.